carpentries-incubator/workflows-nextflow/_episodes/04-processes.md

 exercises: 20
 questions:
 - "How do I run tasks/processes in Nextflow?"
-- "How do I pass parameters to a Nextflow script on the command line?"
 - "How do I get data, files and values, into and out of processes?"
 - "How do can I control when a process is executed?"
 - "How do I control resources, such as number of CPUs and memory, available to processes?"
 - "How do I save output/results from a process?"
 objectives:
 - "Understand how Nextflow uses processes to execute tasks."
-- "Pass a parameter to a Nextflow script on the command line."
 - "Create a Nextflow process."
 - "Define inputs and outputs to a process."
 - "Understand how to use conditionals to control process execution."